-The fourth term of fifth year is an option term.
+The fourth term of fifth year is a compulsory option term.
 The purpose of this eight-week term is to allow each student the opportunity to study an individual subject in greater depth.
 The student is given a chance to learn through his own experience and effort.
 Options may consist of various combinations of lectures, tutorials, laboratory exercises, research, clinical instruction, essays and assignments.
 The option term is a period of supervised training in an acceptable area in which a student has an interest.

 A variety of option subjects is available, from which students are required to choose one which may be attractive to them.
 Copies of a booklet listing the option subjects available this year may be read in the warden's office in each of the various clinical schools, the Medical Library, or the Dean's Office, Faculty of Medicine.
 Students will be required to advise the faculty of their choice of option subjects, in order of priority, by May.
-They will be allocated to an option
+They will be allocated to an option subject by an interdepartmental committee established by the faculty.